-His weapon of choice that year was the Nike Air Force II which full length encapsulated Air and a couple other performance innovations.
+Charles Barkley’s shoes of choice that year was the Nike Air Force II which full-length encapsulated Air and a couple other performance innovations.
 The Nike Air Force II became a very popular model around the league and in pop culture, even appearing in a bunch of movies and TV shows.
+Charles Barkley

 The Sixers made the playoffs, but they were booted in the first round by the Bucks.
 At the end of the season, with Dr J’s departure, Charles would take the helm of the team to begin a new era of Sixers basketball.